Improbable acquires Scavengers developer Midwinter Entertainment

 “From the beginning, our collaboration with Improbable has been mutually rewarding and this move allows us to join orces to create something bigger and better,” said Holmes, studio head at Midwinter Entertainment, in a statement.
 “Joining Improbable’s game studios enables us to collaborate more directly with the studios in London and Edmonton, and the SpatialOS platform team.
 This, in addition to Improbable’s significant investment in the development of Scavengers, will allow us to accelerate our development and bring our vision for the game to life much more vividly than would otherwise be possible.”

 The purchase price was not disclosed.
+Improbable has 350 employees, while Midwinter has 30.